EmadiGhobad/code-challenges/README.md

 # code-challenges
-Som challenges to practice coding!
+Some challenges to practice coding!

 1. remove-duplicates-from-array.cpp: remove duplicates from an integer array.
 Sorting the array and shifting the duplicates to remove from the end!
   Time complexity: O(nLogn)